-We have arranged for a standby letter of credit in the amount of \$1.5 million to meet the security requirement of our insurance company for potential workers' compensation claims, which is supported by our revolving credit facility.
+As of October 31, 2014, we have arranged for standby letters of credit aggregating \$2.3 million, which are supported by our revolving credit facility.
+One letter of credit in the amount of \$1.5 million is to satisfy the security requirement of our insurance company for potential workers' compensation claims and the remainder pertain to performance guarantees related to customer contracts entered into by certain of our subsidiaries.